 Hip & Cheap: The Generator Hostel in Dublin is well located with fairly new facilities and a hip vibe.
 They have both group and private rooms.
-Check reviews on Trip Advisor or book a deal on Booking.com.
+Check reviews and book a deal on Booking.com.

 Good Value & Well Located: The Handel Hotel Temple Bar.
 This clean, comfortable hotel is located at the edge of Temple Bar– near enough to be convenient but away from the worst of the night noise.
-Check reviews on Trip Advisor and book a deal on Booking.com.
+Check reviews and book a deal on Booking.com.

 Where to Eat and Drink in Dublin

 The options are too numerous to mention here, so I will just call out a few of my favorite spots: